Pioneering the use of fetal cells to make rubella vaccine

 No additional fetuses needed

-Because of a process called “cell passage,” the cell line could also be used virtually indefinitely to make the vaccine – taking care of the second requirement for a vaccine-associated cell line.
+Because of a process called “cell passage,” the cell line could also be used virtually indefinitely to make the vaccine – taking care of the third requirement for a vaccine-associated cell line.

 So, how does cell passage work?

 When cells replicate in a laboratory setting, they are limited by the amount of nutrients and size of the container in which they are grown.
 When they reach this point, referred to as confluence, they die unless they are given fresh ingredients and more space.
 Right before this happens, scientists put one-fifth of the existing cells into five new containers.
 This is called “seeding.”
 Over the next few days, the cells in each of those five containers will again use the nutrients and grow until they cover the entire bottom of the flask.
 At this point, the scientist can again do a one-fifth seeding from each of the five containers; they will now have 25 new containers.
 In this way, scientists can make an infinite number of cells.

 Each time the cells are “split” into new containers, they are considered to be one “passage” older.
 So, in our example, the first “split” into five containers would be passage 1, and the next split, into 25 containers, would be passage 2.
 Scientists keep track of this passage number because when cells are passaged too many times, they no longer grow as well.
 For human cells, including the fetal fibroblast cells Dr. Plotkin used, this number is about 50 passages.
 This is called the Hayflick Limit, and it is named after Dr. Plotkin’s colleague at Wistar who figured this out.
-In fact, Dr. Plotkin got his cells from Leonard Hayflick, who along with Paul Moorhead, were studying cellular aging in the lab across the hall.
+In fact, Dr. Plotkin got his cells from Leonard Hayflick and his colleague, Paul Moorhead, were studying cellular aging in the lab across the hall.
 They were using fetal cells because to figure out the limits of cell reproduction, they needed to start with cells that were not too old.

 So, now you might be wondering, if cells can only reach 50 passages, how do we still have cells to make vaccines almost 50 years later?